 There are several brands of music software package that make up the digital audio workstation.
 Here is a brief description for each type.
 Continue reading »

 You’ve written song songs and now you want to record them.
+Perhaps you thought of setting up your own personal songwriting home recording studio.
 The problem you are facing is you lack equipment and software to help you record your songs.
 On top of that you have a very limited budget.
 Is there any way you can get started and not spend a ton of money?